Kingdom of Aksum: Religion

 Before converting to Christianity, King Ezana II's coins and inscriptions show that he might have worshiped the gods Astar, Beher, Meder/Medr, and Mahrem.
 Another of Ezana's inscriptions is clearly Christian and refers to "the Father, the Son, and the Holy Spirit".
-Around 324 AD the King Ezana II was converted to Christianity by his teacher Frumentius, the founder of the Ethiopian Orthodox Church.
+Around 324 AD the King Ezana II was converted to Christianity by his teacher Frumentius, who established the Axumite Coptic Church, which later became the modern Ethiopian Orthodox Church.
 Frumentius taught the emperor while he was young, and it is believed that at some point staged the conversion of the empire.
 We know that the Aksumites converted to Christianity because in their coins they replaced the disc and crescent with the cross.

 Frumentius was in contact with the Church of Alexandria, and was appointed Bishop of Ethiopia around the year 330.
 The Church of Alexandria never closely managed the affairs of the churches in Aksum, allowing them to develop their own unique form of Christianity.
 However, the Church of Alexandria probably did retain some influence considering that the churches of Aksum followed the Church of Alexandria into Oriental Orthodoxy by rejecting the Fourth Ecumenical Council of Chalcedon.
 Aksum is also the alleged home of the holy relic the Ark of the Covenant.
 The Ark is said to have been placed in the Church of Our Lady Mary of Zion by Menelik I for safekeeping.

-Islam came in the 7th century at the reign of Ashama ibn-Abjar when the followers of Muhammed were persecuted by the ruling tribe and begun migrating after the first followers got asylum from the King many begun to migrate.
-All of them returned to Medina in 622.source?

-Ethiopian sources

-Ethiopian sources such as the Kebra Nagast and the Fetha Nagast describe Aksum as a Jewish Kingdom.
-The Kebra Nagast contains a narrative of how the Queen of Sheba/Queen Makeda of Ethiopia met King Solomon and traces Ethiopia's to Menelik I, her son by King Solomon of Israel.
-In its existing form, the Kebra Nagast is at least 700 years old and is considered by the Ethiopian Orthodox Tewahedo Church to be a reliable and historic work.
+Islam arrived in the seventh century, during the reign of Ashama ibn-Abjar, when the first followers of the Islamic prophet Muhammad (also known as the Sahabah) migrated from Arabia due to their persecution by the Quraysh, the ruling Arab tribal confederation of Mecca.
+The Quraysh appealed to the Ashama ibn-Abjar, arguing that the early Muslim migrants were rebels who had invented a new religion, the likes of which neither the Meccans nor the Aksumites had heard of.
+The king granted them an audience, but ultimately refused to hand over the migrants.
+A second migration consisting of 100 Muslim migrants occurred a few years later.
+Arabic inscriptions on the Dahlak Archipelago dated to the mid ninth century AD. confirm the existence of an early Muslim presence in Aksum.